-The SOG recorded at the starting point is 10 knots (around 5.14 m/s).
+The SOG recorded at the starting point is ten knots (around 5.14 m/s).
 The length of the recorded path of the reference ship is 29.62 km.
 The reference ship accelerated during the motion, and it took the reference ship about an hour to reach the goal point.

 In our case study, we remove the AIS records of the reference ship and use all the remaining AIS records to rebuild the situation.
-Our proposed algorithm is used to estimate the risk in the environment, and the risk-aware A\ is applied to find a path from the starting point to the goal point.
-Considering that many of the ships are stopped, we set a sog\threshold to trigger the intention estimation.
-Only those whose SOG is greater than sog\threshold will use the intention estimation to assess future risk.
+Our proposed algorithm is used to estimate the risk in the environment, and the risk-aware A is applied to find a path from the starting point to the goal point.
+Considering that many of the ships are stopped, we set a sog_threshold to trigger the intention estimation.
+Only those whose SOG is greater than sog_threshold will be considered in using the intention estimation to assess future risk.
 Otherwise, the future position of the ship will be predicted by assuming it is moving at a constant velocity.
-For example, when sog\threshold is 2, the risk value from those whose SOG is less than 2 knots will be estimated by letting them move forward at the speed of 2 knots, and the future position and risk of those moving faster than 2 knots will be estimated by letting them follow the paths leading to the possible destinations.
+For example, when sog_threshold is two knots, the risk value from those whose SOG is less than two knots will be estimated by letting them move forward at the speed of two knots, and the future position and risk of those moving faster than two knots will be estimated by letting them follow the paths leading to the possible destinations.